 The health of the exhibition industry

 Before diving into the latest consumer trends, CEIR’s own Nancy Drapeau, vice president of research, provided a wellness outlook of the overall exhibition industry.
 “Last year was a point where we finally left a recovery phase from the economic collapse of 2008,” said Drapeau.
 “We’ve passed the last high peak of performance and we’re in expansion mode, which is exciting.”
 But while news of growth is always positive, our expansion remains modest.
-“For 2019, it’s anticipated our growth is going to continue at a clip of 1.2 percent.
-It’s going to slow as the economy slows to 1.1 percent next year and then go to an estimated rate of 0.8 percent in 2021,” continued Drapeau.
+“For 2019, it’s anticipated our growth is going to continue at a clip of 1.2%.
+It’s going to slow as the economy slows to 1.1% next year and then go to an estimated rate of 0.8% in 2021,” continued Drapeau.
 This growth rate means that events marketing will be a driving force in strategy decisions for the coming year to maintain and possibly increase our humble momentum—and event marketing is experiencing major shifts of its own.

 Finding your tribe